 And, of course, there are all those Madden games.

-Countless other partnerships exist and it’s no wonder: driven by strong mobile gaming and video game console and software sales, Gartner forecasts the worldwide video game marketplace will reach $111 billion by 2015.
+Countless other partnerships exist and it’s no wonder: driven by strong mobile gaming and video game console and software sales, Gartner forecasts the worldwide video game marketplace will reach $111 billion.

 Gamers: A Difficult, But Valuable Audience